 Nellist’s work has focused on scanning transmission electron microscopy and its application across a range of functional and structural materials.
 He is known for the practical implementation of electron ptychography which allows light elements to be detected while reducing beam-induced damage, and to the theory underlying quantitative image interpretation.
 He has made fundamental contributions to the development of correctors for the inherent aberrations of electron lenses and their use for the three-dimensional imaging of materials.

 Nellist is a Fellow and former President of the Royal Microscopical Society and has been awarded the Burton Medal of the Microscopy Society of America and the Ernst Ruska Prize of the German Electron Microscopy Society.
 He also develops activities aiming to widen participation in science and promoting progression from schools to higher education.

-Professor of Materials and Joint Head of Department, Department of Materials, University of Oxford
+- Professor of Materials, Department of Materials, University of Oxford

 - Astronomy and physics

 Science education at secondary level